Ballot collecting: California

 California changed its rules before the 2018 midterm elections to allow people other than family members to collect and submit ballots.
 Last-minute submissions of votes in the election delayed results and some pundits and Republican politicians suggested that it influenced the outcome of several elections.

 While the Los Angeles Times editorial board rejected claims that any elections were affected by the new ballot harvesting law in the 2018 midterms, it did call for the law to be fixed or repealed, saying the law "does open the door to coercion and fraud."
 Republicans, in turn, are seeking to improve their own use of the practice, according to The Washington Post.

 Colorado

 As of July 2020, Colorado imposes a limit of ten ballots on any collector who is not a properly designated official.

+Connecticut

+In Connecticut a Democratic Party Primary in Bridgeport, the state's largest city, was rerun after allegations of fraud involving absentee ballots.
+Several people were arrested and charged.

 Georgia

 In 2019 Georgia passed HB 316, which among other items prohibits any other person other than the elector, a relative (spouse, child, parent, grandparent, grandchild, brother, sister, aunt, uncle, niece, nephew, and in-laws) or an individual residing in the same household from returning the ballot.
 Exceptions are enumerated for disabled electors, those confined to the hospital, and those imprisoned or detained.
-In 2021, the Election Integrity Act (Senate Bill 202) eased the requirements necessary for successful prosecution of ballot harvesters.
+The Election Integrity Act of 2021 eased the requirements necessary for successful prosecution of ballot harvesters.